Madonna fandom: Media and fan activities

-Fan-led campaigns were also noted.
-For example, in 2006, 3,300 fans signed the "End the Madonna U.S. Radio Boycott" on petitionline.com, reacting to low chart performance in the U.S. of singles from the release of Confessions on a Dance Floor, as well as conspiracy theories about why Madonna was not played on the radio.
-Bedtime Stories, originally released in 1994, became the subject of a fan-led social media campaign amid the COVID-19 pandemic, promoted with hashtag #JusticeForBedtimeStories.
-The campaign resulted in the album reaching number one on the iTunes albums charts in several countries.
-Madonna confirmed her delight a few hours later on Twitter, expressing gratitude to all the fans in isolation for making this feat happen.
+Fan activism was also reported in media.
+This included a petition signed by 3,300 fans called "End the Madonna U.S. Radio Boycott" on petitionline.com reacting to low chart performance in the U.S. of the singles from the Confessions on a Dance Floor (2005), as well as conspiracy theories about why Madonna was not played on the radio.
+Bedtime Stories (1994), became the subject of a fan-led social media campaign amid the COVID-19 pandemic, promoted with hashtag #JusticeForBedtimeStories, with Madonna expressing her gratitude to her fans and for helping the album reach the number one on iTunes charts.

-In January 1986, Terrence Ross, an anti-nuclear activist and Madonna fan, created the Association to Save Madonna from Nuclear War (ASMNW), an effort to have portions of areas where the singer lived or socialized declared as nuclear-free zones.
-Ross received coverage in national publications such as Saturday Review, Harper's, and Nuclear Times among others.
 In 2018, French fashion photographer Vincent Flouret, also a fan, recreated many of Madonna's looks with his Golden retriever.
 The earnings from the photo session, called Maxdonna, were destined to Madonna's charity Raising Malawi.